blahcat/blahcat.github.io/content/2020-06-15-playing_with_self_reference_pml4_entry.md

 header-img = "/img/f7803990-4baa-4a9a-a09b-0cde30694fa6.png"
 +++

-Sometimes you read about a [completely awesome exploitation technique](#1), so you want to go deeper.
-So this is my notes about how trying to totally understand the exploitation of [CVE-2020-0796](#2), I ended up struggling finding good explanation about a critical structure of Windows paging mechanism: the "Self-Reference PML4 Entry".
+Sometimes you read about an awesome exploitation technique ([#1](#links)), so you want to go deeper.
+So this is my notes about how trying to totally understand the exploitation of CVE-2020-0796 ([#2](#links)), I ended up struggling finding good explanation about a critical structure of Windows paging mechanism: the "Self-Reference PML4 Entry".
 _Disclaimer_: If you came here for new stuff, so let me put your mind at peace: There's nothing new here, I don't claim to find anything what's being found and said by people way smarter, and I have probably understood it wrong anyway so don't judge/quote me.
 Also the post will only talk be about x64 and Windows here (and having a (L)KD open can help to follow along).

 ## MMU 101

-Although this post won't be only about the MMU (there's [a book for that](#3)), some background is required for understanding why there is a need for the so-called Self-Reference PML4 entry.
+Although this post won't be only about the MMU (there's a book for that [#3](#links)), some background is required for understanding why there is a need for the so-called Self-Reference PML4 entry.
 The root question for that is a simple (but not trivial) one: how does the processor read/write a block of physical memory, **only** by knowing the virtual address, or in layman's term, how to go from Virtual Address to Physical Address?

 ### Segmentation